 You can enjoy a lot of fun on the Bern´s local mountain Gurten.
 Take the tram Nr.9 in the direction Wabern, stop Gurtenbahn.
 After 5 minutes walk you get to the funicular station that will take you up the hill.
 Here you can enjoy the views across Bern from the lookout tower, children will surely enjoy a ride with miniature railway, playground or huge marble run.

 Animal lovers can visit the ZOO in Dählhölzli park, which isn’t located so far from the city center.
-Those who like more adventurous experience can try Rope park that you can also find in Dählhölzli woods.
+Those who like more adventurous experiences can try Rope park that you can also find in Dählhölzli woods.

 Where to eat

 With this extremely packed itinerary, you will be probably looking for a place where to eat.
 There are two grocery chains in Switzerland: Coop and Migros.
 You can either eat in their self-service restaurants that offer menus for reasonable prices (12-15CHF comparing to 20-25CHF in “normal” restaurants).
-Or you can grab your lunch (various hot & cold sandwiches, french fries, grilled chicken etc.) in Takeaway and make your own picnic on the “Münsterplatform” near the cathedral.
+Or you can grab your lunch (various hot & cold sandwiches, french fries, grilled chicken, etc.) in Takeaway and make your own picnic on the “Münsterplatform” near the cathedral.

 Coop City (restaurant & takeaway): Aarbergergasse 53, 3011 Bern